Home ownership: Bank of Mum and Dad is bigger than Kiwibank

 Today, consumer says the Bank of Mum and Dad contributes an average $108,000.

-We've reached a point in New Zealand where it's no longer enough to do all 'the right things' to buy your first home – to get a job with a good income, save furiously and cut back on the 'nice to haves'," says Consumer head of campaigns Gemma Rasmussen.
+We've reached a point in New Zealand where it's no longer enough to do all "the right things" to buy your first home – to get a job with a good income, save furiously and cut back on the "nice to haves", says Consumer head of campaigns Gemma Rasmussen.

 "The role of the Bank of Mum and Dad is more pivotal in the first home buying process, but it also means that we're seeing a greater social divide of who gets to buy a first home, and who does not."